Understanding the 9 Teacher Enneagram Types

 Type 3: The Achiever

-Your strengths are being skilled at problem solving, believing in yourself, your students and your coworkers, not being afraid to try new things or curriculum that admin might throw at you, and having some really great ideas that teachers love to hear.
+Your strengths are being skilled at problem solving, believing in yourself, your students and your coworkers, not being afraid to try new things or curriculum an admin might throw at you, and having some really great ideas that teachers love to hear.

 the achiever